vito.

 Vito is not a try-on tool.
 Vito is a tailor.
 An old-world name for an old-world profession, applied with precision to a new one.
 The product is designed not to race but to compose; not to generate but to reveal; not to show you what you look like in something, but to hand you the thread back and ask — does it suit you?

-What follows is eight specimens, one coda.
+What follows is nine specimens, one coda.
 A designer arriving tomorrow would have what they need by the end of it.
 An engineer likewise.
 The language is small enough to be held in one head, and rigorous enough not to drift when three people touch it at once.
 That balance is the whole point.

-six specimens · one coda · one language — to begin.
+nine specimens · one coda · one language — to begin.

-02 · contents vito. vol. 01 · sp'26
+contents vito. vol. 01 · sp'26

 Contents.

-Eight specimens.
+Nine specimens.
 Read them in order on first visit.
 Return to them out of order forever after.

 01

-The atelier Palette, papers, inks, the seal.
+The atelierPalette.
+Papers, inks, the seal.
 The pigments of the room.

 p.
 4